Blog

 Pros

-- More spending flexibility
+• more spending flexibility

 Cons

-- A higher limit can increase potential financial impact if repayments become difficult
+• larger financial impact if repayments become difficult

 Lower credit limits